American Idols Live! Tour 2011

 The American Idols Live!
-Tour 2011 is a summer concert tour in the United States, Canada and the Philippines that features the Top 11 contestants of the 10th season of American Idol.
+Tour 2011 was a summer and fall concert tour in the United States, Canada and the Philippines that features the Top 11 contestants of the tenth season of American Idol.
 The 49-date tour started in West Valley City, Utah, on July 6, and its North American leg ended in Rochester, New York on September 10.
 Forty-five dates were originally planned but four extra dates were added due to high demand, including two final shows in Manila, Philippines, only the second time the show has traveled outside North America after Singapore was added to the tour schedule in Season 3.

 This season's tour was promoted again by AEG Live after a year with Live Nation.
 This year Ford Motor Company, Coca-Cola, and U.S. Air Force Reserve joined as sponsors of the tour.

 Performers

 Show overview

 In a break from the previous three years where the shows were essentially a series of mini-concerts by individual performers, this year there were more ensemble performances.
 Also unlike the previous three years, the individual performers did not perform according to their elimination order on American Idol, and the number of songs performed by each performer did not reflect their elimination order.

 The show started with a group performance by the girls and the first half ended with a group performance.
 The first half featured solos from the first six eliminated contestants—Pia Toscano, Paul McDonald, Thia Megia, Stefano Langone, Naima Adedapo and Casey Abrams, while the Top 5 performed their solos in the second half.
 Duets and group performances interspersed the solo performances.
 The second half started with solos by the runner-up Lauren Alaina, and ended with solos by the winner Scotty McCreery followed by the traditional closing group performances.